Separating Lightning Facts from Fables

 CAUTION: Although metal does not draw lightning, it does conduct the current when struck.
 Therefore, stay away from metal fencing, railing, bleachers, and steel pipes, doors, and windows.
 If taking shelter in a steel building, stand away from walls and support columns.

-(Please call RHINO Steel Building Systems toll free at 888.320.7466 for information on pre-engineered steel buildings with built-in resistance to lightning, fire, wind damage, termites, aging, and earthquakes.)
+(Please call RHINO Steel Building Systems at 940.383.9566 for information on pre-engineered steel buildings with built-in resistance to lightning, fire, wind damage, termites, aging, and earthquakes.)

 This myth carries potentially deadly consequences.
 Lightning may strike 5 miles or more from the rainy portion of an approaching thunderstorm.
 “Bolts from the blue”— lightning dispersed from the back of a storm after the rain has passed, may strike 15 miles or more from the retreating storm.
 According to the National Weather Service, “anvil” or “crawler” lightning arcs great distances, sometimes traveling as far as 50 miles from a storm.